US household income rose slightly last year, roughly matching 2019 level

 The figures help illustrate why many Americans have been dissatisfied with the economy since the pandemic, even as unemployment has been historically low: Median household incomes are essentially unchanged from five years earlier, the report showed.
 Median household income was $83,260 in 2019, the report said, and the slightly higher figure for 2024 is within the margin of error and therefore reflects little change from five years earlier, Census officials said.

-That is a sharp contrast from the preceding five-year period, from 2014 to 2019, when median household income rose nearly 21%.
+That is a sharp contrast from the preceding five-year period, from 2014 to 2019, when median household income rose nearly 21%, according to Census data.

 “It’s not hard to see why middle-class Americans are frustrated,” said Heather Long, chief economist at the Navy Federal Credit Union.
 "The frozen job market, tariffs and Medicaid cuts are going to put even more of a squeeze in 2025 on middle and lower-income households.”

-For richest 10% of households, incomes rose 4.2% to $251,000, while for the poorest one-tenth saw a 2.2% rise to $19,900.
+For richest 10% of households, incomes rose 4.2% to $251,000, while for the poorest one-tenth incomes increased just 2.2% to $19,900.
 A household is defined by Census as a family unit or an individual living alone or living with people who aren't relatives.

-Household income fell for three years after 2019, mostly because of the COVID pandemic and the resulting jump in prices, and rose in 2023 for the first time in four years.
+Wages and salaries for most Americans rose at a healthy clip as the economy emerged from the pandemic in 2021 and 2022, as businesses were desperate to find and keep employees.
+But with prices rising sharply as well, overall household income fell for three years after 2019, and rose in 2023 for the first time in four years.

 The worst inflation spike in four decades in 2021 and 2022 soured most Americans on the economy, eroded sharp wage gains that occurred as employers desperately sought workers after the pandemic, and contributed to Vice President Kamala Harris' defeat in last year's election.
 Inflation, as measured by the consumer price index, fell in 2024 to an annual average of 2.9%, down from an average of 8% two years earlier.

-Earnings for women barely rose, while male earnings increased, widening the gender wage gap for the second straight year after two decades of narrowing.
+Earnings for women barely rose, while male earnings increased 3.7%, widening the gender wage gap for the second straight year after two decades of narrowing.
 Women on average now earn 80.9% of what men earn, down from 82.7% in 2023.

+Liana Fox, an assistant division chief at Census, said the decline in women's earnings relative to men's could reflect some of the cooling in the job market after hiring had ramped up in the aftermath of the pandemic.
+The unemployment rate fell to a half-century low of 3.4% in 2023, then rose to 4.1% by the end of last year.
+Fox noted that the ratio of women's income to men's was similar to pre-pandemic levels.

+Amanda Nothaft, director of data and analysis at the University of Michigan's Poverty Solutions project, said the drop in the ratio could also reflect the departure of some higher-income women from the workforce.
+The proportion of women working or looking for work jumped to a record high after the pandemic but has since eased.